oscerd/docker-java/README.md

-Ubuntu based container with Oracle Java
+Ubuntu based container with Oracle Java and OpenJDK

 ## Pull Images